ojilles/jilles.net/_posts/2014-05-28-setting-up-an-hadoop-oozie-coordinator-and-workflow.md

 [^2]: Clear examples from the Yahoo team on [Oozie Coordinators](https://github.com/yahoo/oozie/wiki/Oozie-Coord-Use-Cases)
 [^3]: [Using Oozie in a Kerberized Hadoop cluster](http://prodlife.wordpress.com/2013/11/22/using-oozie-in-kerberized-cluster/)
 [^4]: One trick one can do on Cloudera is to author a rough outline of the Workflow you would like to have in their drag-n-drop tooling, then export to XML and perfect there.
 I always want to have the XML myself so that we can integrate it into Git and release procedures.
+[^5]: One could use [other strategies](https://oozie.apache.org/docs/3.1.3-incubating/CoordinatorFunctionalSpec.html#a5.1._Synchronous_Datasets) (see `done-flag`) to indicate completeness of input data.
+Also, one could redefine the input data path as `year/month/day/datacenter`, then only tell Oozie about the time-related elements.
+In the Workflow you would add `/*` for the datacenter part.
+In that case you dismiss Oozie from completeness checks, and you are responsible yourself.